Henry Spencer, 1st Earl of Sunderland

 Henry Spencer, 1st Earl of Sunderland, 3rd Baron Spencer of Wormleighton (c.
-23 November 1620 – 20 September 1643), known as The Lord Spencer between 1636 and June 1643, was an English peer, nobleman, and politician from the Spencer family who fought and died in the English civil war on the side of the Cavaliers.
+23 November 1620 – 20 September 1643), known as the Lord Spencer between 1636 and June 1643, was an English peer, nobleman, and politician from the Spencer family who fought and died in the English Civil War on the side of the Cavaliers.

 Life

 Henry was born at Althorp to William Spencer, 2nd Baron Spencer of Wormleighton and Lady Penelope Wriothesley, daughter of Henry Wriothesley, 3rd Earl of Southampton, and was baptised on 23 November 1620 at Great Brington church.
 He attended Magdalen College, Oxford and graduated from there with a Master of Arts degree on 31 August 1636.
 He then succeeded to his father's title of Baron Spencer later that year on 19 December 1636.

 Family

 On 20 July 1639 at Penshurst, he married Lady Dorothy Sidney, daughter of Robert Sidney, 2nd Earl of Leicester at Penshurst Place.
-It was generally believed to be a love marriage and had his father-in-law's warm approval: after Sunderland's death, her father consoled Dorothy by reminding her of her happy marriage, which he was happy to have helped bring about.
-Sunderland and his wife had three children:
+It was generally believed to be a love marriage and had his father-in-law's warm approval: after Spencer's death, her father consoled Dorothy by reminding her of her happy marriage, which he was happy to have helped bring about.
+Spencer and his wife had three children: